w3f/polkadot-wiki-mkdocs/docs/learn/archive/learn-governance.md

 Majority Council - When agreement from only a simple majority of council members occurs, the referendum will need [**simple majority**](#adaptive-quorum-biasing) to pass.

-!!!info Public- vs. Council-initiated Referenda
+:::info Public- vs. Council-initiated Referenda

 Public referenda must be agreed upon using a positive bias to mitigate attacks by malicious or ill-conceived proposals.
 Conversely, when a proposal is unanimously voted in favor by the council,